MannyHuang/fullstack_notes/JavaScript.md

 ## What are the pros and cons of immutability?

-## How can you achieve immutability in your own code?

 ## What is event loop?

 ## What is the difference between call stack and task queue?